nielsberglund/nielsblogsource/_drafts/sql-server-2019--java-null-handling-take-two.md

 * Get the column we want to create the average over.
 * Use `getColumnNullMap` to retrieve the null map for the column we use for the calculation.
 * In the `for` loop check whether the column value is null or not.
-If it is not null we include the value, and increase the row count.
+If it is not null, we include the value and increase the row count.
 * Finally do the average calculation.

 The result when executing the code in *Code Snippet 4* against our new code looks like so: